KieferAtkin/OpenCV/README.md

-# OpenCV
+# **OpenCV**

-# IGCV
+# **IGCV**

-## - Name should most likley be changed to Application project.
+- Name should most likley be changed to Application project.
-## - Setup OpenGL, Glew, GLFW, GLM, DearImGUI etc. ( possibly Seperate dll base template? ).
+- Setup OpenGL, Glew, GLFW, GLM, DearImGUI etc. ( possibly Seperate dll base template? ).
-## -
+-

-# OpenCV Test
+# **OpenCV Test**

-## - Remove all unnecessary files etc.
+- Remove all unnecessary files etc.
-## - Refactor code from main into reuseable functions.
+- Refactor code from main into reuseable functions.
-## - Change MedianBlur to GauusianBlur.
+- Change MedianBlur to GauusianBlur.
-## - make into a .dll or static?
+- make into a .dll or static?